jwrth/xDBiT_toolbox/README.md

 If you have questions or suggestions, please feel free to open an issue or contact me directly.

+## Versions
+- v1.0:
+    - Initial version.
+Works for RNA reads only.
+- v2.0:
+    - ReadsToCounts:
+        - Fixed very important bug in `xDbit_run_batch.py`.
+        - Analysis of feature reads along with RNA reads.

+The `main` branch corresponds to the latest version.

 ## Contents

 1. [Introduction](#introduction)